Can you fly with us to Kenya?

-We are an official charity team that has built East & Central Africa’s only public children’s hospital, in Kenya, and has built a series of free government schools.
+We are an official charity team (since 2009) that has built East & Central Africa’s only public children’s hospital, in Kenya, and has built a series of free government schools.
 Your funds will help save lives at our hospital.
 Please join our team as we build the 1st Kids Cancer Hospital in Sub-Saharan Africa and get:

-4. Qualified coaching support by great team of coaches for ALL abilities.
+3. Qualified coaching support by great team of coaches for ALL abilities.
 Webinar, email, and phone support for out of towners.
 Our team is run by marathon runners with decades of NYC marathon experience.

 4. Shoe4Africa swag bag with goodies.